 Advanced malware avoids detection by sandboxes or other security controls by altering its behavior and adopting one or more evasion tactics, such as:

 Another advancement criminals have made is malware that doesn’t reside in a file.
-Dubbed fileless malware, these threats reside entirely in memory and remain hidden from most advanced malware detection tools.
+What makes fileless malware detection so challenging is that these threats reside entirely in memory and remain hidden from most advanced malware detection tools.
 The most sophisticated versions of fileless malware also are able to completely disappear after reaching their objectives.
 By operating in such a way that nothing is ever written to disk, and then wiping themselves from memory when done, this ultra-evasive type of malware is extremely difficult to detect.